mcheriyath/helper-scripts/custodian/README.md

 ## TODO
 - Once verified the tagcompliance need to update the SQS with the ownerContact details so that a message can be posted on slack or emailed directly to him
+- Add a for loop in the fetch-sqs-post-slack.py to get multiple messages and post it to slack
+- Proper output if there is no messages in the queue